knative/func/docs/guides/nodejs.md

 HTTP as a `POST` request, so in many ways, the two types of functions are very much the same.
 They each will listen and respond to incoming HTTP events.

-When an inacoming request is received, your function will be invoked with a `Context` object as the first parameter.
+When an incoming request is received, your function will be invoked with a `Context` object as the first parameter.
 If the incoming request is a `CloudEvent`, any data associated with the `CloudEvent` is extracted from the event and provided as a second parameter.
 For example, a `CloudEvent` is received which contains a JSON string such as this in its data property,

 ```json
 {